Devon7925/voxel-game/documentation/backlog.md

     * Refraction
     * Improved player model
 * Cards
+    * Shortcut cards
+        * Pinpoint to reduce size to 0
+        * Squash to reduce height to 0
+        * Squish to reduce width to 0
+        * Squelch to reduce length to 0
+        * Instant to reduce lifetime to 0
+    * No player collision card
     * Merge status effects and projectile modifiers
     * Homing cards so turrets can exist
     * Add energy system